productinfo/Async/README.md

 ### serial vs parallel

-Since `await` is blocking, here is the intuitive way to queue tasks in series
+Since `await` is blocking, for loop is a natural way to run tasks in series.
 ~~~swift
 let URLs = [NSURL]()
 async {